LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 and any other relevant details that will assist the RAJA team in reviewing your contribution.

-After a PR has been created in RAJA, it will be run through our automated testing process and be reviewed by RAJA team members.
-Providing the branch passes all tests and is approved.
+When a PR is created in RAJA, it will be run through our automated testing processes and be reviewed by RAJA team members.
+Providing the PR passes all tests and it is approved, a member of the RAJA team will merge it.

+.. note:: Before a PR can be merged into RAJA, all CI checks must pass and
+          the PR must be approved by a member of the core team.

 -----
 Tests